ecor/MeteoDataTrentino/README.md

 # MeteoDataTrentino: Get Real-Time Meteorological Data in Trentino, Alps, Italy

-### Welcome to MeteoDataTrentino R package
+### Introction to MeteoDataTrentino [R](https://www.r-project.org/) package

 The weather and snow data are provided by the stations of the [Meteorological Service of the Province of Trento](www.meteotrentino.it) ([www.meteotrentino.it](www.meteotrentino.it)) as Open Data through the following through the .
 [Open Data portal](http://dati.trentino.it/group/cat-meteo) .
-The downloaded can be coerced as [SMET](https://cran.r-project.org/web/packages/RSMET/index.html) objects and imported within an R environment
+The downloaded can be coerced as [SMET](https://cran.r-project.org/web/packages/RSMET/index.html) objects and imported within an [R](https://www.r-project.org/) environment

 ### <a name="installation"></a><font color="#0000ff">Download and Installation</font>